 Make it part of at least a yearly update to connect with your local media.
 Why not give them a call and provide an opportunity to meet with them, send them information about who University of Maine Cooperative Extension is, or refresh them on current initiatives?

 - Find out if an introductory meeting would be helpful.

 - Find out if they would like to receive updates and in what format.
-Keep in mind, if they are not aware already, you can refer media to University of Maine Cooperative Extension Facebook, Twitter, and YouTube.edu sites for more information as well.
+Keep in mind, if they are not aware already, you can refer media to UMaine Extension Facebook, Twitter, and YouTube.edu sites for more information as well.
 These social media sites are updated frequently with current news and timely events.

-- What length works best for information they receive?
-Prefer stories, or brief items?
+- What length works best for the information they receive?
+Do they prefer stories or brief items?

-- If they would like to receive information, what timeframe works best for them to receive updates from you?
+- If they would like to receive information, what time frame works best for them to receive updates?

-- Would they like to be part of your executive committee or know someone who may?
+- Would they like to be part of your county’s executive committee or know someone who may?

-If you have any questions please contact Dana Rickman at firstname.lastname@example.org.
-Thank you.
+If you have any questions or would like to discuss the information offered here, please contact Dana Rickman at firstname.lastname@example.org.